ItsReallyMe2/Studienprojekt/Studienprojekt/mouse_liver/README.txt

 without using linear regression to center the data and after using linear regression, the files are called pca_mouse.py and centered_pca_mouse.py respectively.

+The cofe.ipynb file is a Jupyter Notebook where I succsefully applied unsupervised ML tool COFE on mouse liver dataset.

 Additional files like PCA_func.py and color_map.py.
 Contain custom functions and color maps that were created by me and used in the project.